madetech/handbook/roles/mid_business_analyst.md

 Are you a Business Analyst that wants to actually see the real-world impact from what you help to create?
 Our mission is simple!
 We believe we can use tech to make public services better.
 We also believe this can happen best when our own team represents the society that actually uses the services we work on.
 At Made Tech, we’re collectively continuing to grow a culture that is happy, healthy, safe and inspiring for people of all backgrounds and experiences, so we encourage all people from underrepresented groups to apply for roles with us.
 Have we caught your interest?
 Please read on…

-As a Business Analyst you will be a valued person understanding user and business needs for the products and services in the public sector as part of our rapidly growing Manchester team.
+You will be a valued person understanding user and business needs for the products and services in the public sector as part of our rapidly growing Manchester team.

 ## Your role at Made Tech